OverlordAkise/gmod-lua-performance/README.md

 # Foreword

-Garry's Mod doesn't use lua.
+Garry's Mod doesn't use only lua.
 It uses lua-jit.
-This means the following benchmarks mainly show a comparison of tips online and their differences between lua and lua-jit.
+This means the following benchmarks show, where applicable, also a comparison of lua and lua-jit.
+Many of the performance tips online are supposed to be for lua, not luajit.

 An example of lua vs lua-jit with the "multiplication vs division" example: